 Flying Business Class on a long-haul international flight is an experience that can make your trip so much more comfortable.
-And if you fly Business Class frequently like international music examiner Fiona Berry from Passport and Piano, choosing the right flights can make a huge difference to your trip.
+In November 2019, Emirates Airline spent US$8.8 billion on 30 Boeing 787-9 aircraft to update their fleet.
+If you fly Business Class frequently like international music examiner Fiona Berry from Passport and Piano, choosing the right flights can make a huge difference to your trip.
 Fiona recently flew to Australia and these Emirates Business Class reviews highlight the differences between Business Class on the Airbus A380-800 and Boeing 777-300ER.

 I live in the North of England and although many airlines offer shorter flights to much of Asia and beyond they all depart from Heathrow.

 This means I have to catch the shuttle from Manchester to London and that service is nothing short of terrible.

 You then have to change terminals and the connection times are useless.
 The whole experience is nothing short of stressful.

 Emirates, on the other hand, flies directly from Manchester to its hub in Dubai.
 Connections are swift and well planned, and the airport itself runs with such proficiency it’s hard to beat.